Lizard35/DataScienceCourse/Project1-AnalysingIronmanData/readme.md

 ### First Project - Ironman Data

 You will find the code provided in the `Barcelona.ipynb` file.
-You download data in the process put in case you don't want to wait I included `BarcelonaFinal.pkl` with the final dataset and `Barcelona8.csv` with the dataset to beginn with.
+You download data in the process put in case you don't want to wait I included `BarcelonaFinal.pkl` with the final dataset and `Barcelona8.csv` with the dataset to begin with.

 The data used is publiclly availabe at (www.endurance-data.com)